-- (4) Pro forma adjustments to record the Concurrent Transactions as of December 31, 2004 reflect: - an increase in long-term debt of \$250 million to reflect the incurrence of additional borrowings under Acquisition Corp.'s proposed amended and restated senior secured credit facility. - an increase in non-current assets of \$3 million relating to the debt issuance costs to be incurred in connection with the \$250 million additional borrowings under Acquisition Corp.'s proposed amended and restated senior secured credit facility.

-- a decrease in other current liabilities of \$177 million relating to the exercise of the Three-Year Warrants held by Historic TW.
-Such amount represents the recorded value of the liability as of December 31, 2004, - an increase in other noncurrent liabilities of \$10 million relating to the portion of the \$141.5 million dividend that would be paid at a later date to holders of record of unvested shares of restricted stock when, and if, such restricted shares vest, - an aggregate decrease in shareholders' equity of \$61 million consisting of (i) a \$162 million increase relating to the portion of the \$177 million historic warrant liability that was settled through the issuance of shares of common stock to Historic TW in connection with the exercise of the Three-Year Warrants (the remaining \$15 million liability was settled through a cash payment), (ii) a \$73 million decrease relating to the one-time charge expected to be incurred in connection with the payment to terminate the management services agreement with the Investors, (iii) an \$8.5 million decrease relating to a dividend to be paid in satisfaction of the remaining liquidation preference on our Class L Common Stock and (iv) a \$141.5 million decrease relating to a dividend to be paid to all of our shareholders existing immediately prior to this offering, - a net increase in cash and equivalents of \$19 million consisting of (i) \$247 million of net proceeds received from additional borrowings under Acquisitions Corp.'s senior secured credit facility, net of \$3 million of debt issuance costs, (ii) the payment of \$15 million to Historic TW in connection with the exercise of the Three-Year Warrants, (iii) the payment of \$73 million to terminate the management services agreement with the Investors, (iv) the payment of an \$8.5 million dividend in satisfaction of the remaining liquidation preference on our Class L Common Stock and (v) the payment of a \$141.5 million dividend, of which approximately \$10 million relating to the holders of unvested shares of restricted stock will be paid at a later date when, and if, such restricted shares vest.
+- (4) Pro forma adjustments to record the Concurrent Transactions as of December 31, 2004 reflect: - an increase in long-term debt of \$250 million to reflect the incurrence of additional borrowings under Acquisition Corp.'s proposed amended and restated senior secured credit facility. - an increase in non-current assets of \$3 million relating to the debt issuance costs to be incurred in connection with the \$250 million additional borrowings under Acquisition Corp.'s proposed amended and restated senior secured credit facility. - a decrease in other current liabilities of \$177 million relating to the repurchase of the Three-Year Warrants held by Historic TW.
+Such amount represents the recorded value of the liability as of December 31, 2004, - an increase in other noncurrent liabilities of \$10 million relating to the portion of the \$141.5 million dividend that would be paid at a later date to holders of record of unvested shares of restricted stock when, and if, such restricted shares vest, - a net decrease in shareholders' equity of \$247 million consisting of (i) a \$12 million increase relating to a one-time gain expected to be realized in connection with the repurchase of the Three-Year Warrants held by Historic TW, representing the excess of the \$177 million carrying value of the liability as of December 31, 2004 over the \$166 million cash paid to Historic TW, (ii) a \$73 million decrease relating to the one-time charge expected to be incurred in connection with the payment to terminate the management services agreement with the Investors, (iii) a \$35 million decrease relating to the one-time charge expected to be incurred in connection with the one-time special bonuses to be paid to management and employees of Warner Music Group, (iv) an \$8.5 million decrease relating to a dividend to be paid in satisfaction of the remaining liquidation preference on our Class L Common Stock and (v) a \$141.5 million decrease relating to a dividend to be paid to all of our shareholders existing immediately prior to this offering, - a net decrease in cash and equivalents of \$167 million consisting of (i) \$247 million of net proceeds received from additional borrowings under Acquisitions Corp.'s senior secured credit facility, net of \$3 million of debt issuance costs, (ii) the payment of \$166 million to Historic TW to repurchase the Three-Year Warrants, (iii) the payment of \$73 million to terminate the management services agreement with the Investors, (iv) the payment of an \$8.5 million dividend in satisfaction of the remaining liquidation preference on our Class L Common Stock, (v) the payment of a \$141.5 million dividend, of which approximately \$10 million relating to the holders of unvested shares of restricted stock will be paid at a later date when, and if, such restricted shares vest and (vi) the payment of approximately \$35 million of one-time special bonuses to management and employees of Warner Music Group.